Select the year you would like to travel.

 Carry-on Luggage - General

-Although oversize bags and wheeled, carry-on luggage are popular for airline travel, they are often not convenient or appropriate for safari vehicle travel or for many on-tour flights.
-Most modern safari vehicles offer limited space for numerous or larger items.
-Space under seats is typically small, and designed to accommodate items like coats, hats, purses, and small camera bags, etc.
+Although oversize bags and wheeled, carry-on luggage are popular for airline travel, they are often not convenient or appropriate for motor coach travel or for many on-tour flights.
+Most modern sightseeing motor coaches offer limited space for numerous or larger items.
+Space under seats or in the overhead rack is typically small, and designed to accommodate items like coats, hats, purses, and small camera bags, etc.

-For your day-to-day travel while on tour, we recommend that you limit your hand luggage to a small, soft-sided carry-on piece, and that you bring only those items you need handy during the day such as make-up, medications, valuables, cameras, film, etc. Items too large to fit under the seat must be stored in the luggage truck, and will be inaccessible during daytime travel.
+For your day-to-day travel while on tour, we recommend that you limit your hand luggage to a small, soft-sided carry-on piece, and that you bring only those items you need handy during the day such as make-up, medications, cameras, film, etc. Items too large to fit under the motor coach seat or on the overhead rack must be stored in the luggage bays beneath the motor coach, and may be inaccessible during daytime travel.

 Please check with your health insurance provider to determine whether you are covered while traveling.
 If you will not be covered under your current policy, we strongly suggest that you arrange for adequate coverage while on tour.